EdeysonGomes/OntoStudy/ontologies/Genealogy/V1.0/ReadMe.md

 2. It formalizes the assumption that brothers share the same mother, enabling automated reasoning in a genealogy ontology.

-Here's the improved and markdown-formatted explanation for **Lilibet**:

----

 ## Lilibet Assertions
 ![LilibetAssertions](images/LilibetAssertions.jpg)